 Here are the Top 5 Strategies from Dr. David Crumpacker to help with your depression this year:

 This year you don’t need to struggle alone with your depression.
-There are many providers in the DFW Metroplex that provide guidance for mental health, but the question with so many options, WHO do I seek help from?
+So many providers in the DFW Metroplex guide mental health, but the question with so many options is, WHO do I seek help from?

-When looking for a provider, it is essential to understand that it will take time no matter who you will be seeing.
-It will take several visits to a therapist or seeing many different therapists before finding the right one.
+When looking for a provider, it is essential to understand that it will take time, no matter who you see.
+For example, it will take several visits to a therapist or seeing many different therapists before finding the right one.
 The same goes for seeing a psychiatrist.
-Remember, change won’t happen overnight, and it is essential to find someone who is aligned with your goals, who will listen to you.
+Remember, change won’t happen overnight, and it is essential to find someone who is aligned with your goals and will listen to you.

-Setting SMART health goals is key to a positive recovery.
-SMART stands for Specific, Measurable, Achievable, Relevant, Time-based.
+Setting SMART health goals is critical to a positive recovery.
+SMART stands for Specific, Measurable, Achievable, Relevant, and Time-based.
 Depression recovery takes time and commitment and can feel overwhelming sometimes.
-It is essential that we set realistic and SMART goals for ourselves to accomplish weekly.
+Therefore, it is essential that we set realistic and SMART goals for ourselves to accomplish weekly.

 Setting weekly SMART goals will help you keep some structure to your health goals and give you some small victories along the path to reaching your more significant mental health goals!
-This makes the reaching your end goals even more rewarding.
+This makes getting your end goals even more rewarding.

 Time away from the stress of everyday life is incredibly important.
-Make sure to set goals to get away from it all and make some time for yourself.
-Meditation, mindfulness practices and massages are great relaxing activates to start doing daily, weekly or monthly.
+But could you set goals to get away from it all and make time for yourself?
+Meditation, mindfulness practices, and massages are great relaxing activities to start doing daily, weekly, or monthly.

 This doesn’t have to be an activity you have to do every day but make it a priority to step away and give yourself 15-20 minutes of relaxation a week.
-There has been clinical evidence to show that Meditation can increase the grey matter around your hippocampus and research has told us that people who suffer from recurrent depression tend to have a smaller hippocampus.2
+There has been clinical evidence to show that Meditation can increase the grey matter around your hippocampus.
+Research has told us that people with recurrent depression tend to have a smaller hippocampus.2

-Diet and exercise are two essential components to our overall mental health.
-Repeatedly you will hear Therapist and Psychiatrist review the importance of these two central self-care habits.
+Diet and exercise are two essential components of our overall mental health.
+Repeatedly you will hear the Therapist and Psychiatrist review the importance of these two central self-care habits.
 But where do you start?

 At the beginning of every year, gyms are packed to max capacity, and fab diets rule social media posts.
-These aren’t bad things to try, but we want to make sure our goals and strategies stay with us throughout the year.
+Of course, these aren’t bad things to try, but we want to ensure our goals and strategies stay with us throughout the year.

 We don’t need to join a fancy gym to get the exercise we need.
-A good goal to start at is taking a 30-minute walk around your neighborhood 3 times a week.
+A good goal is taking a 30-minute walk around your neighborhood three times a week.
 According to clinical research doing 30 minutes of exercise 3-5 times a week can help to lower depression symptoms.1 Once you master the 30-minute walk, you can continue to add extra exercises to your workout.
-Long term exercise is crucial to improving your mental health, so it’s important to find an activity that you enjoy doing.
+Long-term exercise is crucial to improving your mental health, so you must find an activity you enjoy.

-When it comes to diets, we don’t have to change our lifestyle or invest in an expensive diet plan.
+Regarding diets, we don’t have to change our lifestyles or invest in an expensive diet plan.
 Eating a high intake of fruit, vegetables, whole grain, fish, olive oil, low-fat dairy, and antioxidants have been shown to decrease the risk of depression.3 Remember to keep everything in moderation and drink plenty of water.
 (Food Allergy testing, as directed by Physician)

 To build on a good foundation, try setting smaller, weekly goals instead of lofty long-term goals.
-An example would be instead of buying snack food this week, replace it with an assortment of fruits and vegetables.
-Remember when it comes to a balance and long-term diet, take steps to improve each week, don’t try to jump all in on Day 1.
+An example would be replacing it with an assortment of fruits and vegetables instead of buying snack food this week.
+Remember, when it comes to a balance and long-term diet, take steps to improve each week, and don’t try to jump all in on Day 1.

 Often when battling depression and anxiety symptoms, getting out of the house can be a challenge.
-This year challenge yourself to get connected with social activities again.
+So this year, challenge yourself to get connected with social activities again.
 Here are some things to get you out of the house:

 - Things that you used to enjoy doing!